guettli/programming-guidelines/README.md

 ### Avoid long-living branches

 Avoid long-living branches in your git repos.
 The more time that passes, the less likely is that your work will ever get merged.
-For me two weeks are ok, but five weeks are too long.
+For me one week is ok, but three weeks are too long.

 Ten lines of improvement that get pushed to master today have much more value than 1000 lines which are in a branch which will never get pushed to master.

 Trunk based development goes further.
-Here you hardly work with branches.
+Sounds good:

 > ... each developer divides their work into small batches and merges that
 > work into the trunk at least once (and potentially several times) a day.